Queen Mary's Army Auxiliary Corps: History

 The corps was formed following a January 1917 War Office recommendation that women should be employed in non-combatant roles in the British Army in France.
 While recruiting began in March 1917, the corps was only formally instituted on 7 July 1917 by Lieutenant-General Sir Nevil Macready, the adjutant-general, who appointed Dr Mona Chalmers Watson the first chief controller.
 More than 57,000 women served between January 1917 and November 1918.

 The corps was established to free up men from administrative tasks for service at the front.
 It was divided into four sections including cookery, mechanical and clerical.
 Nursing services were administered separately, although an auxiliary corps of the Royal Army Medical Corps was set up to provide medical services for the QMAAC.

 On 31 March 1917, women in the WAAC were first sent to the theatre of war in France, at that stage just fourteen cooks and waitresses.
 Helen Gwynne-Vaughan was the chief controller overseas, and Florence Leach was the controller of the cooks.
 In 1918, women doctors (attached to the QMAAC) were first posted to France.
 One such was Dr Phoebe Chapple, who was awarded the Military Medal for tending the wounded regardless of her own safety during an air raid on an WAAC camp near Abbeville in May 1918.
 In all, five military medals were awarded to members of the QMAAC, all for brave conduct during air raids or shelling in rear areas.
+Seventeen women were also deployed as "Hush WAACs" with the military intelligence codebreaking team in France.

 A total of 17,000 members of the corps served overseas, although never more than 9,000 at one time.
 In April 1918, nearly 10,000 members employed on Royal Flying Corps air stations, both at home and in France, transferred to the Women's Royal Air Force on the formation of the Royal Air Force.

 Demobilisation commenced after the Armistice in November 1918, and the corps was disbanded on 27 September 1921.
 The last surviving QMAAC veteran was Ivy Campany, who died in 2008.